Why you should give up driving for Lent

 Where we should feel guilty is for those shorter distances, where walking or cycling is possible.

-68 percent of journeys made in the UK are under five miles.
-That’s an easily ridable distance for most people – and if we all did it would make an incredible difference.
+68% of journeys made in the UK are under five miles.
+That’s an easily ridable distance for most people – and if we all did it, it would make an incredible difference.

 Transport is the biggest source for both air and noise pollution in the UK.
 According to charity Environmental Protection UK, “In town centres and alongside busy roads, motor vehicles are responsible for most local pollution and most environmental noise.”

-According to an article in the BBC last December, the UK saw a drop of 13% of our CO2 emissions as the world collectively saw its biggest annual reduction since World War II.
+According to an article in the BBC in December 2020 when the UK was in lockdown, we saw a drop of 13% of our CO2 emissions as the world collectively saw its biggest annual reduction since World War II.

 It’s clear – the collective impact of driving those shorter journeys where we could perhaps instead walk or cycle is having a damaging impact on our environment.

-For the next 40 days, Cycling UK is encouraging everyone to aim to use their bike (or feet) for those shorter journeys where you might have been tempted to drive previously.
+For the next 40 days, Cycling UK is encouraging everyone to aim to cycle (or walk) for those shorter journeys where you might have been tempted to drive previously.

 One adventurer who is up for sacrificing their car habit this Lent is Chris Duncan, husband to Cycling UK’s social media guru, Hannah.